 Buck was granted

-a patent on the 'American' model in February 1972, and transferred the right to produce that patented guitar to the Chicago Musical Instruments company.
-It took a long time to get the design patent, as Buck applied for it in February of 1971.
+a patent on the 'American' model in 1972, with the Chicago Musical Instruments company as co-licensee, and Harmony produced the iconic instrument.
+It took a while to get the design patent, as Buck had applied for it in February of 1971.
 By the time his patent was granted in November of 1972, the 'American' was nowhere to be seen in the Sears catalog.

-The stamping inside the models we see is certainly Harmony stamping, and the guitar itself is very similar to the H180/181 models of the time.
-The stamped designation in every example I've seen has been H169 following the serial number.
+The guitar itself is very similar to the H180/181 models of the time.
+The stamped designation in every 'American' example I've seen has been H169 following the serial number.

 Click for full view